nextcloud/news/README.md

 * zlib (if installed from the appstore)
 * SimpleXML

+## Supported Operating Systems
+All of the listed stable Linux distributions will be supported until their next stable version is released:

+* Ubuntu 14.04
+* Debian 7 (Wheezy)
+* CentOS 7
+* Arch Linux

 ## Supported Browsers
 * Firefox (Desktop, Android, Firefox OS)
 * Chrome (Desktop, Android)